Recruitment and Pre-Arrival

 • Sheridan College has recently begun sending senior staff to countries that send a large pool of students.
 Often, they are joined by upper-year students attending the college from that country.
 Making these in-person links can allow families to learn more about the campus community and allow leadership to dispel some of the misconceptions that students and their families may have regarding their Canadian educational journey.
 A full list of topics covered in these sessions is found here.

 • Lambton College has mandated virtual modules that educate international students on all the documents they will need to have in place prior to their arrival in the country.
-Topics are wide-ranging and encompass the process of getting their student visa, navigating border services, how to succeed academically, how to build a social network, and how to navigate the post-graduate job market.
+A certificate is provided once students complete all three modules.
+The orientation course is unique and available across all four campuses: Sarnia, Ottawa, Mississauga, and Toronto.
+Topics are wide-ranging and encompass the student visa process, navigating border services, how to succeed academically, how to build a social network, and how to navigate the post-graduate job market.

 • Colleges Ontario in March 2023 published the Ontario public colleges’ Standards of Practice for International Education, which sets out a common set of minimum standards for international student activity.